2. Summary of material accounting policies

 (ii) Compensated absences

 This is a defined benefit plan.
 Provision is based on year-end actuarial valuation using projected unit credit method.
-Actuarial gains/ losses are recognised immediately in the Statement of Profit and Loss as income or expense."
+Actuarial gains/ losses are recognised immediately in the Statement of Profit and Loss as income or expense.

 The present value of the defined benefit obligation denominated in ' is determined by discounting the estimated future cash outflows by reference to market yields at the end of the reporting period on government bonds that have terms approximating to the terms of the related obligation.

+Service cost on the Company's defined benefit plan is included in employee benefits expense.
+Employee contributions, all of which are independent of the number of years of service, are treated as a reduction of service cost.
 Gains and losses through re-measurements of the defined benefit plans are recognised in other comprehensive income, which are not reclassified to profit or loss in a subsequent period.
 Further, as required under Ind AS compliant Schedule III, the Company transfers those amounts recognised in other comprehensive income to retained earnings in the statement of changes in equity and balance sheet.

 Short-term employee benefits